amesar/mlflow-tensorflow-serving/README.md

 # Serve MLflow Keras model with TensorFlow Serving

-Creates a [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) Docker container with an embedded MLflow Keras TensorFlow 2 model.
+Creates a [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) Docker container with an embedded MLflow Keras TensorFlow model.

 ## Overview

-**Summary**
-* Based upon TensorFlow documentation [Creating your own serving image](https://www.tensorflow.org/tfx/serving/docker#creating_your_own_serving_image).
+* Based upon TensorFlow documentation: [Creating your own serving image](https://www.tensorflow.org/tfx/serving/docker#creating_your_own_serving_image).
 * Source code: [launch_tensorflow_serving.py](launch_tensorflow_serving.py).

-**Basic steps**
-* First create an MLflow Keras TensorFlow 2 model which will be in HD5 format.
-* Convert the HD5 model to SavedModel format.
-* Create and launch a TensorFlow Serving container with the SavedModel model.
-* Score against the container.

-**Notes**
 * TensorFlow Serving requires models to be in the [SavedModel](https://www.tensorflow.org/guide/saved_model) format.
-  * SavedModel (Protobuf based) is the default model format for Keras TensorFlow 2.
-  * TensorFlow Serving cannot serve models stored in the legacy HD5 format of Keras TensorFlow 1.
-* MLflow currently can only log a Keras model in the HD5 format.
-See issues:
-  * [3224](https://github.com/mlflow/mlflow/issues/3224) - `[BUG] Cannot save Keras/TF_2.x model as SavedModel format using mlflow.keras.log_model with kwargs { "save_format": "tf" }`.
-  * [3246](https://github.com/mlflow/mlflow/issues/3246) - `[FR] Serialization format for TensorFlow 2.x (Keras) model should be SavedModel per TF 2.0 doc`.
+* Train an MLflow Keras TensorFlow 2 model as a run and register it with the MLflow model registry.
 * MNIST dataset to score is in TensorFlow Serving JSON format.
 See [data/mnist.json](data/mnist.json).

-## TODO

-* Fix issue 3246 so Keras models are logged as SavedModel flavor.
-* Promote this solution into issue 3303.
-* Fix `docker commit` bug.
-See below.

 ## Setup

 1. Install docker on your machine.

-2. Create an MLflow Keras TensorFlow run.
-Note that it will be in the HD5 format.
+2. Create an MLflow Keras TensorFlow run and register the model.
 You can use the [keras_tf_mnist](https://github.com/amesar/mlflow-examples/tree/master/python/keras_tf_mnist#training) example.

 3. Create and activate your conda environment.